-Fig.4 shows how the spreading $\delta E(t)$ of the profile evolves.
+Figure 4 shows how the spreading $\delta E(t)$ of the profile evolves.
 The lower panel displays the relative spreading, which is defined as the ratio between the actual spreading and the parametric one.
-The notion of "parametric evolution" is defined in the next paragraph.
+The notion of parametric evolution is defined in the next paragraph.
 As V becomes smaller, the departure from the parametric behavior happens earlier.

-The "sudden limit" $(V \to \infty)$ of $P_t(n|m)$ will be denoted by P(n|m).
-We shall refer to it as the "parametric kernel".
-It is formally obtained by the replacement $\Lambda(t) \mapsto 1$, or equivalently $U(t) \mapsto 1$ in Eq.(4), namely,
+The sudden limit $(V \rightarrow \infty)$ of $P_t(n|m)$ will be denoted by P(n|m).
+We shall refer to it as the parametric kernel.
+It is formally obtained by the replacement $\Lambda(t) \mapsto 1$, or equivalently $U(t) \mapsto 1$ in Eq.
+(4), namely,

-$$P(n|m) = \operatorname{trace}(\rho_n \rho_m)$$
+$$P(n|m) = \operatorname{tr}(\rho_n \rho_m)$$

-Obviously its dependence on t is exclusively via $\delta x = x(t)-x(0)$, irrespective of V. The parametric evolution of P(r) versus δx for a deforming billiard has been studied in [17].
-The numerics in this Paper can be regarded as the extension of the numerics of [17] to the case of finite V.
+Obviously, its dependence on t is exclusively via $\delta x = x(t) - x(0)$, irrespective of V. The parametric evolution of P(r) versus δx for a deforming billiard has been studied in Ref.
+[13].
+The numerics in this paper can be regarded as an extension of the numerics of Ref.
+[13] to the case of finite V.

 VI.
-THREE PHASE STRATEGY
+THREE-PHASE STRATEGY

 In the future we want to have a theory that allows the prediction of the (numerically simulated) time evolution.
-The minimum input which is required for such theory is the band profile of the F matrix.
-For precise definition of the bandprofile see Appendix B. Note the existence of a very efficient semiclassical recipe to find the band profile.
-This can save the need for a tedious quantum mechanical calculations.
+The minimum input that is required for such theory is the band profile of the \mathbf{F} matrix.
+For precise definition of the band profile, see Appendix B. Note the existence of a very efficient semiclassical recipe to find the band profile.
+This can save the need for tedious quantum-mechanical calculations.

-Using the bandprofile one hopes to be able, in the "second phase" [23], to calculated the parametric kernel P(n|m).
-The bandprofile does not contain information about the correlations between the off-diagonal elements.
-Therefore one has to make the so-called RMT conjecture, namely to assume that the off-diagonal elements are effectively uncorrelated.
-It turns out that, upon using such conjecture, the non-universal features of the parametric evolution are lost.
-Still, the obtained results are qualitatively correct, and therefore such an approach is legitimate as an approximation.
+Using the band profile, one hopes to be able, in the "second phase" [20], to calculate the parametric kernel P(n|m).
+The band profile does not contain information about the correlations between the off-diagonal elements.
+Therefore, one has to make the so-called random matrix theory (RMT) conjecture, namely, to assume that the off-diagonal elements are effectively uncorrelated.
+It turns out that, upon using such conjecture, the nonuniversal features of the parametric evolution are lost.
+Still, the obtained results are qualitatively correct and, therefore, such an approach is legitimate as an approximation.

-In previous works (see review in [2]) we gave a negative answer to the above question.
-We have claimed that non-perturbative features of the dynamics cannot be deduced from the parametric analysis.
-To explain this observation let us assume that we have two model Hamiltonians, say $\mathcal{H}{\text{physical}}(x)$ and $\mathcal{H}{\text{artificial}}(x)$.
-Let us assume further that the two models have the same bandprofile and the same parametric kernel P(n|m), Still we claim that for finite V the two Hamiltonians may generate different temporal kernels $P_t(n|m)$.
+In previous works (see review in Ref.
+[2]), we gave a negative answer to the above question.
+We have claimed that nonperturbative features of the dynamics cannot be deduced from the parametric analysis.
+To explain this observation, let us assume that we have two model Hamiltonians, say $\mathcal{H}{\text{physical}}(x)$ and $\mathcal{H}{\text{artificial}}(x)$.
+Let us assume further that the two models have the same band profile and the same parametric kernel P(n|m).
+Still we claim that for finite V, the two Hamiltonians may generate different temporal kernels $P_t(n|m)$.
 In particular, it has been argued that this is in fact the case if $\mathcal{H}{\text{artificial}}(x)$ is an effective RMT model which is associated with $\mathcal{H}{\text{physical}}(x)$.

-In past publications the manifestation of non-perturbative features in case of driven physical (non-RMT) models has not been investigated numerically.
-On the theoretical side it is an open subject for further research [11].
-The purpose of the following sections is to present a strategy for analysis of numerical simulations, that paves the way towards a theory for the non-perturbative aspects of the energy spreading.
+In past publications, the manifestation of nonperturbative features in case of driven physical (non-RMT) models has not been investigated numerically.
+On the theoretical side, it is an open subject for further research [15].
+The purpose of the following sections is to present a strategy for analysis of numerical simulations that paves the way towards a theory for the nonperturbative aspects of the energy spreading.

 VII.
-THE BANDPROFILE
+THE BAND PROFILE